I can't receive any e-mail attachments

 E-mail provider does not allow attachments

-Some companies and e-mail providers will not allow any e-mail with any file attachments to be received or sent by their users as a safety precaution or to help any confidential information from getting outside.
+Some companies and e-mail providers will not allow e-mail with file attachments to be sent or received by their users as a security precaution.

 Attachment not being sent properly